opea-project/Enterprise-RAG/src/comps/guardrails/llm_guard_input_guardrail/README.md

-# OPEA LLM Guard Input Guardrail Microservice
+# LLM Guard Input Guardrail Microservice
-This microservice implements [LLM Guard](https://llm-guard.com/) (version: 0.3.14) Input Scanners as part of the OPEA pipeline.
+This microservice implements [LLM Guard](https://llm-guard.com/) (version: 0.3.14) Input Scanners as part of the pipeline.
 The goal is to enable Secure AI and privacy-related capabilities for Enterprise RAG.
 Input scanners scan the incoming prompt and context before they are passed to LLM and inform the user whether they are valid.
-OPEA LLM Guard Input Guardrail Microservice enables all scanners provided by LLM Guard:
+LLM Guard Input Guardrail Microservice enables all scanners provided by LLM Guard:
  - [Anonymize](https://llm-guard.com/input_scanners/anonymize/)
  - [BanCode](https://llm-guard.com/input_scanners/ban_code/)
  - [BanCompetitors](https://llm-guard.com/input_scanners/ban_competitors/)